getzep/zep/README.md

 ## Key Concepts

 ### Sessions
+Sessions represent your users.
+The Session ID is a string key that accepts arbitrary identifiers.
+Metadata can be set alongside the Session ID.
+Explicit creation of Sessions is unnecessary, as they are created automatically when adding Memories.

+Related to sessions, a time series of Memories and Summaries is captured and stored.

 ### Memory
 A memory is the core data structure in Zep.
 It contains a list of Messages and a Summary (if created).
 The Memory and Summary are returned with UUIDs, token counts, timestamps, and other metadata, allowing for a rich set of application-level functionality.